Canada: Cartel Regulation

 - to fix, maintain, control, prevent, lessen or eliminate the production or supply of the product; and

-- every person who commits an offence under the above-mentioned subsection is guilty of an indictable offence and liable on conviction to imprisonment for a term not exceeding 14 years or to a fine not exceeding C$25 million, or to both.
+- every person who commits an offence under the above-mentioned subsection is guilty of an indictable offence and liable on conviction to imprisonment for a term not exceeding 14 years or a fine not exceeding C$25 million, or both.

 Section 45 is a criminal offence and, as such, to obtain a conviction, the prosecution has the burden of proof to establish the offence ‘beyond a reasonable doubt’.

 - a per se offence – it no longer contains a requirement that the agreement or arrangement has prevented or lessened or is likely to prevent or lessen competition ‘unduly’;

 - applicable only to horizontal agreements or arrangements (eg, agreements or arrangements among actual or potential competitors); and

 - on its face, only applicable to horizontal agreements among sellers of products and services (ie, it does not apply to buying agreements).2